drummsters/ambientclock/README.md

 - **Opacity**: Control the opacity of the background overlay
 - **Zoom Effect**: Toggle the slow zoom effect to prevent screen burn-in
 - **Next Background**: Manually trigger a new background image
+- **Favorites**: Save and manage favorite background images
+  - Add current background to favorites
+  - View and select from saved favorites
+  - Favorites are randomly included in background rotation

 **Effects Section:**
 - **Style**: Select visual effects (Flat, Raised, Reflected)